Exodus-Privacy/exodus/doc/install.md

 docker exec -it exodus /entrypoint.sh "start-worker"
 ```

-Then, force a first download of the F-Droid index, the worker **must be** running (with previous command) to do this:
+Then, you may have to force a first download of the F-Droid index:
 ```bash
 docker exec -it exodus /entrypoint.sh "refresh-fdroid-index"
 ```
+**The worker must be running** (previous command) to do this.

 The exodus container automatically:
 - Create the database